Mexican Street Fries are hand cut potatoes, seasoned with Mexican spices and herbs. They are perfect for pairing with burgers or a steak.

 If you research it (on Google), you’ll find that they are primarily found in San Diego.
 Apparently, they were originally carne asada fries sold in that area, but then ultimately branched out to these (around or about) seasoned hand cut fries.

 My initial thought were because they look rugged, not like “suburban” fries, but “street” fries.
+They make me think of taco trucks and hole in the wall taco joints.

-I also happen to think that the name was pretty damn cool.
+I also happen to like the name.

-Now, if you know me, you’re probably wondering why I didn’t put everything but the kitchen sink on top of these.
+Now, if you know me, you’re probably wondering why I didn’t put everything but the kitchen sink on top of these fries.
+There’s no reason other than these were so good I just stopped here.

 Trust me, I had plans.
-I ground half lean pork and half sirloin beef with plans to make kind of a poutine, but the fries were so good I decided to leave them alone.
+I ground half lean pork and half sirloin beef with plans to make a kind of poutine, but the fries were so good I decided to leave them alone.
 I’ll be making burgers this weekend with the beef mixture.

 These stand alone beautifully.